Solar in Norwalk, CT: 2026 Cost, Savings & Payback

 Does Norwalk have net metering?

-Is solar worth it in Norwalk, CT?
+Is solar worth it in Norwalk, CT in 2026?